-Follow my blog or find me on Twitter for updates on when RISE AGAIN will be published!
+Follow my blog or find me on Twitter for updates on when 47 CHANCES will be published!

 He fell in love with her.
 Then he fell in love with a bottle of tiny white pills.
 Can a love that’s already overcome the unimaginable survive addiction, too?

 I was a typical middle-class Mom living in the idyllic red rocks of Sedona, AZ.

 Everyone thought we had the perfect family.

 We had respectable careers, three beautiful, young children, and an extraordinary love that had drawn over 300 witnesses on our wedding day.

 But the truth was, we’d just lost everything – our home to the recession, my career of five years as a TV host, and twenty-one people we knew and loved.
 Tragedy had prepared me for the greatest fight of my life: facing the truth of my husband’s deadly painkiller addiction, before it was too late.

 It was 3 a.m. and the kids were sleeping, but I lay awake counting the seconds between my husband’s breaths, wondering, “Will this be the night this addiction finally kills him?”
 I looked around at my life, finally seeing through the lie that we’re a, “perfect, happy family.”
 I knew the truth: the addiction had taken him over.
 I had to find courage before the next breath…before he became death number twenty-two.

 My husband Kory and I fell in love on the heels of the two greatest losses in our young lives: his best friend had recently died in a tragic drunk driving accident, and my two-year-old nephew had passed suddenly.
 The instant we met, even in our youth, our love buoyed us to overcome our grief and begin building the life of our dreams.